NatTuck/khoury-ntuck/courses/2019/01/cs4550/notes/01-welcome/notes.md

 Key Element: HTTP

 (Note: You might say that a browser was the key element.
-I'd claim that having a program on a server contact a remote HTTP API is still web dev.)
+I'd claim that laving a program on a server contact a remote HTTP API is still web dev.)

 ## Web Devlopment